Sunscreen and Coral

 There are a number of chemicals found in organic filter sunscreens that have damaging effects on coral reefs, including oxybenzone, butylparaben, ethylhexylmethoxycinnamate, benzophenone-3, and 4-methylbenzylidene.
 Benzophenone is a mutagen, carcinogen, and endocrine disruptor, and though it's banned in food and food products, it has been shown to accumulate over time from the degradation of sunscreen products containing octocrylene.
-All of these chemicals promote coral bleaching, but the chemical that poses the greatest threat is oxybenzone.
+All of these chemicals promote coral bleaching, but the chemical that has been studied the most is oxybenzone.
 Oxybenzone, a common ingredient in sunscreen that is meant to protect the skin from UV radiation, has been found to have harmful effects on coral reefs.
 This ingredient leaches the coral of its nutrients, exacerbating the coral bleaching process.
 Oxybenzone also causes endocrine, or hormone, disruption, DNA damage, and even death of coral.
 These destructive effects can occur in both mature and larval coral organisms.
 Oxybenzone can cause toxic effects at a concentration of 62 parts per trillion, which is equivalent to a drop of water in six Olympic-size swimming pools.
 Considering that coral reefs are exposed to 4,000 to 6,000 tons of sunscreen each year, higher concentrations of oxybenzone are certainly possible.